snaffaa/amazonmodel/README.md

 # The Authors:

-Rens Van Beek, Jannis Hoch, and Safaa Naffaa.
+Safaa Naffaa, Jannis Hoch, and Rens van Beek.